Wilson Logistics: Company-Sponsored CDL Training

 How long is the training overall?

-The entire process from beginning to going solo will take 2-3 months average.
+The entire process from beginning to going solo typically takes 2-3 months on average.

 How much time on the range backing up?

-The student and driver/trainer will both be asked for weekly evaluations in multiple categories to ensure there is a sufficient hands-on training in backing and other subjects.
+Students and trainers complete weekly evaluations in multiple categories to ensure sufficient hands-on training in backing and other skills.

 During the practice range phase, how many students share one truck?